dogopequi/DogoFit/README.md

 - Statistics (Intensity, Volume, Sets, Reps, Duration, Workouts) sorted by date
 - Data stored locally
 - Data can be exported and imported in Settings (JSON file), individually or all at once

-## What's Next

-I plan to add functionality to save data on the cloud along with authentication, but I have not decided on what services I will use.